mopeps/emacs-config/config.md

     	"DD" '(kill-this-buffer :which "kills the current buffer") "vcc" '(vterm-send-C-c :which "kills current vterm process") "nn" '(neotree-toggle :which "toggles neotree")
-    	)
+      ;; Origami options
+    	"oon" '(origami-open-node :which "opens current origami node") "ooc" '(origami-close-node :which "closes current origami node") "oO" '(origami-open-all-nodes :which "opens all origami node") "oC" '(origami-close-all-nodes :which "closes all origami node") "orO" '(origami-open-node-recursively :which "opens all origami node below recursively") "orC" '(origami-close-node-recursively :which "closes all origami node below recursively") )

     (use-package evil